River of Redemption: Almanac of Life on the Anacostia

 “Brave, beautiful, and utterly captivating, Almost Anywhere breaks your heart and puts it back together again on a long and often arduous road trip across an America, where the uncertain future is always just beyond the horizon and the immutable past rushes at you without remorse.
 Measuring the sharpness of loss against the hugeness of life, Krista Schlyer has found her way, page by page, to a rare state of grace.
 An amazing book.” —William Souder, On a Farther Shore: The Life and Legacy of Rachel Carson

 Continental Divide: Wildlife, People and the Border Wall Winner of the National Outdoor Book Award, Ansel Adams Award, and American Library Association “Best of the Best” award.
-Signed copies available. $30 + shipping.
+Sorry, I’m Sold Out but you can buy at bookstores and online booksellers.
 (Click on the book cover to order.)

 The topic of the border wall between the United States and Mexico continues to be broadly and hotly debated: on national news media, by local and state governments, and even in coffee shops and over the dinner table.
 By now, broad segments of the population have heard widely varying opinions about the wall’s effect on illegal immigration, international politics, and the drug war.